zulkaida/e1039-analysis/HodoAccGap/README.md

 ### analysis

-The 'ana.C' is an example analysiing macro.
+The 'ana.C' is an example macro for analysis.
-You may test it using my data.
+You may test it using the example data.

 ```
 ln -s /e906/app/users/yuhw/seaquest-analysis/HodoAccGap/300cm/*.root .